-The certificate thresholds for stamps is:
+The certificate thresholds for ARRK stamps is:

-- 250 -Bronze
+- 250 Bronze

-- 500 -Silver & letter/postcard home
+- 500 Silver & letter/postcard home

-- 750 -Gold & PL/PM letter home
+- 750 Gold & PL/PM letter home

-- 1000 -Platinum & SLT phone call home
+- 1000 Platinum & SLT phone call home

 - 1250 Diamond Headteacher's Award

-- 1500 -Governor's Award
+- 1500 Governor's Award

-- 2000 -Chair of Governor's Award
+- 2000 Chair of Governor's Award

-Students who have gained the required number of STAMPS will receive the appropriate certificate which will be presented at the end of term reward assemblies.
+Students who have gained the required number of rewards will receive a postcard sent home.

-Twice a year a Progress Report will be sent home, this will include information regarding the total number of stamps for each learner.
+Twice a year a Progress Report will be sent home, this will include information regarding the total number of rewards for each learner.